'Be anxious for nothing..." ~Philippians 4:6

 Is it unfair to the musician to demand he display Sublimotion skill on a McDonald's instrument?
 Should a skilled musician be able and willing to play whatever instrument is available, and play it well?

-I wonder why the establishment's owners would not simply invest in a new digital piano, hire a piano tuner, or call piano manufacturer.
+I wonder why the establishment's owners would not simply invest in a new digital piano, hire a piano tuner, or contact a piano manufacturer.

 Why have what is essentially a 1200lb.
 Casio on deck?